-Iberdrola has more than 1.1 million km of electricity transmission and distribution power lines, distributed throughout the United States, Brazil, United Kingdom, Spain.
+Iberdrola has more than 1.2 million km of electricity transmission and distribution power lines, distributed throughout the United States, Brazil, United Kingdom, Spain.
 More than 4,400 high to medium voltage substations and more than 1.5 million medium to low voltage distribution transformers make up this grid, all built and operated to supply a high quality and reliable service to a total of 31 million electricity supply points.

 All this work is being carried out in parallel to a major effort to minimise the impact of these installations on the environment.
-In this respect, the challenge that Iberdrola is launching now, through its International Startup Program - PERSEO, is focused on finding new innovative solutions that discourage birds from using electricity pylons as vantage points to avoid electrocution and collision, as well as using durable materials that facilitate the operation and maintenance of the lines.
+In this respect, the challenge was focused on finding innovative solutions that discourage birds from using electricity pylons as vantage points to avoid electrocution and collision, as well as using durable materials that facilitate the operation and maintenance of the lines.

 The project will be implemented in collaboration with specialist technicians from the Iberdrola network area.